-Cars that emit 100g/km or less CO2 and that meet the Euro 5 exhaust emissions standard can be registered for the Greener Vehicle Discount allowing a 100% discount on the congestion charge.
+Cars that emit 75g/km or less CO2 and that meet the Euro 5 exhaust emissions standard will qualify for the 100 per cent Ultra Low Emission Discount (ULED) introduced on 1 July 2013.

-Plug-in Hybrid Electric Vehicles (PHEV) will qualify alongside pure electric vehicles for the electric vehicle 100% discount.
+Plug-in Hybrid Electric Vehicles (PHEV) will qualify alongside pure electric vehicles for the Ultra Low Emission Discount.

 Vehicles must be registered and an annual fee is payable.